Oaklawn Park Picks

 There are currently no plans to build a turf course at the track.

 Live racing typically takes place between mid-January and late-April.
-The final day of action at the track tends to coincide with the Kentucky Derby.
+The final day of action at the track tends to coincide with the Kentucky Derby, which is run at Churchill Downs.
 However, racing continued until early-May for the first time in 2019.
 This was largely due to predicted weather conditions in the area.

 Despite the track having a lower profile than some of its peers, Oaklawn Park regularly attracts high-quality fields, and attendance at the track are suitably impressive.